Search the best hotels in Aberdeen

 Aberdeen teaches us that glittering grey is beautiful!
-Built grandly, and largely from grey granite, Aberdeen blends spectacularly with its surroundings, glittering against the North Sea skies.
-Oil money built this city, and continues to fuel it.
-The city has hotels, restaurants and clubs on par with Edinburgh and London, and many of the best places to stay in Aberdeen would certainly claim to rival those, but luckily there are plenty of attractions not priced for oil barons.
+Built grandly and largely from grey granite, Aberdeen blends spectacularly with its surroundings, glittering against the North Sea skies.
+Merchant money built this city and oil money continues to fuel it.
+The city has hotels, restaurants and clubs on a par with Edinburgh and London and many of the best places to stay in Aberdeen would certainly claim to rival those, but luckily there are plenty of attractions not priced for oil barons.

 Aberdeen has always been a powerhouse of a city.
 Built on the North Sea estuary of the Rivers Dee and Don, Aberdeen began as a great port.
 Some of Aberdeen's appeal is in its grand granite city - also known for its green parks and communal spaces - Aberdeen has won the Britain in Bloom competition ten times!
 But some of Aberdeen's appeal is in its surrounds.
 There are lovely beaches all along this coastline, the dramatic Cairngorms are to the west and of course you've easy access to whisky country.
 But the spot itself is also pretty spectacular once the sea and the sky start colouring.

 - Aberdeen is a great place for a city break, and if that's why you're here make sure you visit the Maritime Museum, which has a replica North Sea oil platform, which illustrates Aberdeen's ongoing relationship with the sea as well as the past.

 - The oldest part of Aberdeen is across the Brig O'Balgownie, one of the oldest bridges in Britain.
 This is where you'll find the Citadel, 500 year old King's College, Gothic triumph Marischal College and Union Street, the main shopping street, lined with impressively solid Victorian buildings.

 - The Old Town House, at the north end of High St., is where you can find out more about the city.